Cerebral venous thrombosis

-Cerebral venous thrombosis (CVT) refers to occlusion of venous channels in the cranial cavity, including dural venous thrombosis, cortical vein thrombosis and deep cerebral vein thrombosis.
-They often co-exist and the clinical presentation among them is very similar and nonspecific.
+Cerebral venous thrombosis (CVT) (plural: thromboses) refers to the occlusion of venous channels in the cranial cavity, including dural venous thrombosis, cortical vein thrombosis and deep cerebral vein thrombosis.
+They often co-exist and the clinical presentation among them is very similar and non-specific.
 Furthermore, diagnostic imaging features can be subtle.

 Cerebral venous thrombosis is a rare condition accounting for approximately 0.5% of all cases of cerebrovascular disease worldwide 8.
 Demographics of affected patients reflects underlying predisposing factors, which are identified in the majority of cases (87.5%) with many patients having more than one coexistent risk factors 2:

-Unlike most other intracranial vascular conditions, the presentation can be highly variable and range from essentially asymptomatic to coma and death, and can also mimic a host of conditions 1.
+Unlike most other intracranial vascular conditions, the presentation can be highly variable and range from asymptomatic, seizure to coma and death, and may mimic a host of other conditions 1.

 The lesion volume is related to the development of collateral veins in the affected venous segment.
 Venous hypertension from a poor outflow can lead to edema, cerebral venous infarction (~50% of cases 1) and even hemorrhage.